froyplus000/pattarapol-focusbear-intern-repo/Milestones/0. Working in Agile Team/Agile-Roles.md

 - **Current teamwork:** I provide QA with clear API documentation, example requests/responses, and guidance on how to test backend features.
 I address bugs quickly and verify fixes through retesting.
 - **How to improve teamwork:** Involve QA earlier during feature development by sharing API changes before implementation is complete, and actively participate in test case discussions to anticipate edge cases.

+### My Experience with Front End Developer

+I never work with QA but I worked with frontend developer on Propertylens project where it's a group of three university project.
+I worked as backend developer, develop Restful APIs endpoiont for frontend to use.
+There are a lot communication happend during the development, such as discussing API endpoints that would make frontend work easier to understand and implement.
+We communicated and updated each other with frontend and backend progress, see if there are any blocker one could help another during the development.
+API document are available for frontend developer through PostMan API and Confluence, further question were discussed on discord and team meeting.